Leahcerinich/expressApp/README.md

 # expressApp
-Express app made with Pub template (WIP)
+Express app made with Pug template (WIP)

 # to build this app you need to nodemon run dev